nkamensah/A4_10684079/README.md

 # A4_10684079
-Finding the GCF of two numbers.
+To find the GCD of two numbers using the Euclidean Algorithm with recursion.